Defensive Front Install Guide

 To stop the run, the defensive line must control gaps ( the spaces between each lineman) to understand defensive fronts fully.
 This forces the running back to slow his feet or run laterally, which is great for the defense.

-Each defensive position has an alignment and assignment based on the front that they’re in.
-We’re going to detail the most common fronts used in football.
+Each defensive position has an alignment and assignment based on the front it’s in.
+We’ll detail the most common fronts used in football.

 Defensive Fronts In Football